swei5/michigan_notes/EECS-485/9 Client-Side Applications.md

 Visit [this website](https://reactjs.org/) for more information.

-Under the hood, React automatically and periodically converts the **components** built in
+Under the hood, React automatically and periodically converts the **components** built in React to nodes in the DOM.
+- Components are functional or class-type
+	- **Functional**: usually stateless
+	- **Class-type**: usually stateful

+It achieves this using the **Virtual DOM**.
+- Components rendering cause other components to render, which causes lots of DOM updates, which is slow
+	- Human also can't spot instantaneous changes...
+- Instead, we update a virtual DOM (a shadow to the real DOM), and **periodically** reconcile virtual DOM with real DOM
+	- This avoids unnecessary changes